laravel-tr/docs/helpers.md

 ### array_first

-`array_first` fonksiyonu, verilen doğruluk testine uyan ilk array elemanını döndürür.
+The `array_first` method returns the first element of an array passing a given truth test.

 	$array = array(100, 200, 300);